Eutropis multifasciata: Taiwan

 Eutropis multifasciata was first observed in Taiwan in 1992, in the southern Kaohsiung area.
 It has since spread northward and established populations in the central-western and south-western lowlands.
 The species has successfully adapted to Taiwan's agricultural areas, open forests, and human-disturbed areas.
-It's high fecundity (reproductive ability) has enabled it to compete with other species for resources.
+Its high fecundity (reproductive ability) has enabled it to compete with other species for resources.
 This is likely the cause of the decline in the populations of indigenous lizard species that occupy the same habitats as Eutropis multifasciata.
 Since this species has a poor cold tolerance, its elevational distribution in Taiwan is restricted below 500 meters.
 However, it is expected that in response to rising temperatures associated with climate change, this species will benefit from increased maximum activity time.
 As a result, distribution of this species is expected to expand from lowland areas to higher elevations, especially if the landscape becomes more open.